jonlpersson/ed-latimore/site/_posts/2024-01-31-how-to-get-rid-of-bad-luck.md

 Fortunately, the list of ways to reduce bad luck is straightforward.
 Stop doing any of the following:

 1. **Hard drugs**.
 Don’t do anything you can’t buy from a legal source.
-Doing so means you’re more likely to get arrested or deal with people operating outside the law.&nbsp;
+Doing so means you’re more likely to get arrested or deal with people operating outside the law.
 2. **Smoking.** Smoking dramatically increases the likelihood that you’ll die early from \*something\*.
-And whatever kills you, it won’t take you out quickly or peacefully.&nbsp;
+And whatever kills you, it won’t take you out quickly or peacefully.
 3. **Drinking heavily.** Nothing improves, and no one makes better decisions when intoxicated.
 You don’t even need to do this one consistently.
 One night of heavy drinking can ruin your entire life.
 4. **Spending money you don’t have.** Living above your means is the surest way to guarantee that you’ll never make moves.
 It also means any surprise or emergency will ruin you.
 5. **Spending time with anyone who has done any of the previous activities.** The old saying is, "If you spend enough time in the barbershop, eventually you'll get a haircut."
 Or you may be more familiar with "you're the average of the five people you spend the most time around,"